Baldock: Baldock Charter Fair

 Baldock's Charter Fair dates back to 1199, when King John granted to the Templars the right of holding a yearly fair at Baldock on St. Matthew's Day and for four days following.

 This would mean the original fair was held on 21–25 September, but with the Calendar reform of 1752 the dates are now 2, 3 and 4 October.
 Today the principal part of the fair is a visiting Amusement Fair which sets up in the High Street.

 Balstock

 In 2015, the Balstock Festival completed its tenth year, having grown from a small event held in one pub, to a three-day event featuring more than 200 artists held on 13 stages across the town.
 It is now Hertfordshire's biggest free music festival with all proceeds going to a nominated charity.
-In 2015, that charity was Up on Downs, a local charity which aids families that have children with Downs Syndrome.
+In 2015, that charity was Up on Downs, a local charity which aids families that have children with Down syndrome.